Skip to main content

 Screenshot from 2022-08-02 19-28-33.png

-BYU's Center for Animation is multi-disciplinary in that it is made up of students and faculty from multiple colleges on BYU campus.
-The Animation Design Program and the Computer Science: Animation & Games Emphasis are nationally recognized.
-These programs focus on in-depth, realistic training for entry into the animation, gaming, and visual effects industries.
+BYU's Center for Animation is multi-disciplinary, consisting of students and faculty from multiple colleges on BYU campus.
+The Animation BFA (located in BYU's Design Department) and the Computer Science (CS): Animation & Games Emphasis (located in BYU's Computer Science Department) are nationally recognized.
+These programs focus on in-depth, production-based training for entry into the animation, gaming, and visual effects industries.

 Both programs are closed-enrollment, where applications are carefully and thoughtfully reviewed by board members.
-Smaller class sizes allow for greater interaction between teachers and students, and student collaboration is an integral part of Animation program curriculum.
+Smaller class sizes allow for greater interaction between faculty and students.
+Student collaboration is an integral part of the curriculum.

 To be admitted into either program, prospective students are to complete the following steps:

 Step 1.
-Once accepted to Brigham Young University, declare pre-major intent in either Design: Animation or Computer Science (CS): Animation & Games.
+Once accepted to Brigham Young University, declare pre-major intent in either the Animation BFA or Computer Science (CS): Animation & Games Emphasis.

 Step 2.
-Both Design and CS Animation students must take DESAN 101 and pass a review of their work in order to be moved into the pre-major status.
+Take DESAN 101.
+For the BFA, after taking DESAN 101, pass a review of completed work in order to move into the pre-major status.

 Step 3.
-Finish Design or CS Animation prerequisite classes and submit a portfolio for review by the board.
+Finish BFA or CS Emphasis prerequisite classes and submit a portfolio for review by the board.

 Use 'How to Apply' links below for more detailed information.